gl-eb/protocols-phtac/media.md

 ## General notes on autoclaving

 - Place lid on bottle, screw until it starts gripping and then turn it back a full rotation.
 Then tape the lid in this position with a piece of autoclaving tape.
 This is to ensure that expanding gases can escape the bottle and it doesn't explode
-- We usually run a short 15/20 minute liquid cycle (number 006), but longer liquid cycles are permissible
+- We usually run a short 15/20 minute autoclave cycle for liquids (number 006), but longer liquid cycles are permissible

 ## Minimal Marine Sea Water (MSW) + D-Gluconic Acid 0.1% (1 liter)